krzykamil/abbi/GLOSSARY.md

 - High throughput when using the stream protocol.
 - Streams can easily store millions of messages without issues (which is not always the case with traditional queue-type messages in RabbitMQ).
 Alternative to Apache Kafka.

+**Tips:**
+- Dramatic change from queues
+- Used to complement queues, not replace them

+**When to use:**
+You see one of those problems with your queues:
+- They deliver the same message to multiple consumers by binding a dedicated queue for each consumer.
+This can lead to scalability problems
+- Erasing read messages and making it impossible to re-read(replay) them or grab a specific message in the queue is a problem.
+- You are handling millions of messages (queues are optimized to gravitate toward an empty state).
+- Fan-out architectures: Where many consumers need to read the same message
+- Replay & time-travel: Where consumers need to read and reread a message from any point in the stream.
+- Large Volumes of Messages: Streams are great for use cases where large volumes of messages need to be persisted.
+- High Throughput: RabbitMQ Streams process relatively higher volumes of messages per second.
 </details>

 ## V